 Customer service

 It’s important to know that you’ll be well looked after by your insurance company if you have an issue with your account or need to make a claim.
+You can check Reevoo reviews to see how other customers rate the customer service for different temporary car insurance brands.
+For example with our temporary insurance, 91% of people say enquiries are handled effectively.

 It’s also a good idea to compare the different options for contacting customer support.
 For example, we’re available Monday to Friday via our email address, social media accounts and a live chat.
 We also have a Help Centre with loads of useful articles to help answer your questions.